cncf/kubernetes-community-days/content/events/2019-bouvet-island/_index.md

     twitter: https://twitter.com/cloudnativefdn
 ---

-Kubernetes Community Day Bouvet Island is going to be the largest ever cloud native event in the Antarctic region, perhaps rivaling [KubeCon San Diego](https://events19.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2019/) in size.
+Kubernetes Community Day Bouvet Island was going to be the largest ever cloud native event in the Antarctic region, perhaps rivaling [KubeCon San Diego](https://events19.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2019/) in size.

 Please take a look at our exciting [speaker](speakers) lineup.
 Our event would not be possible without support of our [sponsors](sponsor).
 Prospective sponsors can review our [offerings](sponsor-form).
 We're still finalizing our [program](program) due to some challenges with arranging flights to our exciting [venue](venue).
 In the meantime, please review our [Code of Conduct](/code-of-conduct).
 Please [contact](contact) the organizers with any questions.